guillaume-chevalier/filtering-stft-and-laplace-transform/README.md

-# Filtering signal with a butterworth low-pass filter and plotting the STFT of it with a Hann-Poisson window
+# Filtering signal with a butterworth low-pass filter and plotting the STFT of it with a Hanning window and then the Laplace transform.

-Let's start by generating data.
-Let's assume that we have a sampling rate of 50 Hz over 10 seconds.
+## Let's start by generating data.

+Assuming we have a sampling rate of 50 Hz over 10 seconds:

 ```python